IdentityServer/IdentityServer4/docs/topics/refresh_tokens.rst

 ``RefreshTokenUsage``
     ``ReUse`` the refresh token handle will stay the same when refreshing tokens

-    ``OneTime`` the refresh token handle will be updated when refreshing tokens ``RefreshTokenExpiration``
+    ``OneTimeOnly`` the refresh token handle will be updated when refreshing tokens ``RefreshTokenExpiration``
     ``Absolute`` the refresh token will expire on a fixed point in time (specified by the AbsoluteRefreshTokenLifetime)